 Cigarette smoking is the source of the vast majority of cases of lung cancer.
-About 90 per cent of lung cancer deaths are accounted for by smoking.
+About 90 percent of lung cancer deaths are accounted for by smoking.
 This means that in male smokers, the risk of getting lung cancer is 23 times greater in a smoker than in men who do not smoke.
 For women, similar statistics exist.

 Other causes of lung cancer include exposure to radon gas from the ground, which can be found in homes with the highest level of radon gas in the soil.
-Risk factors for getting lung cancer are also exposure to asbestos and air pollution.
+Risk factors for getting lung cancer are also exposed to asbestos and air pollution.

 Pulmonary Cancer Prevention